-The story of the death coach of Ballyduff is from Irish folklore about one man’s freighting experience of seeing the Cóiste Bodhar.
+The story of the death coach of Ballyduff is from Irish folklore.
+It about one man’s freighting experience of seeing the Cóiste Bodhar, the death coach.

 The Cóiste Bodhar (death coach)

-All over Ireland not only do we listen for the sounds of a Banshee we will also be on the lookout (fearfully so) for the Cóiste Bodhar, the Irish for deaf or silent coach or more commonly known as the death coach.
+All over Ireland not only do we listen for the sounds of a wailing Banshee we will also be on the lookout (fearfully so) for the Cóiste Bodhar, the Irish for the deaf or silent coach.
+Its more commonly known as the death coach.

 It is said that if death is upon us or someone we know, mainly a family member, then it cannot return from whence it’s been sent without a passenger.

-All over Ireland you will hear tales a plenty of the death coach but this particular story takes place in Ballyduff.
-It actually came via a correspondence from Clonmel who sent it to a Mr. T.C Croker who included it in his book Fairy Legends of Southern Ireland.
+All over Ireland, you will hear plenty of tales about the death coach but this particular story takes place in Ballyduff.
+It actually came via a correspondence from Clonmel who sent it to Mr. T.C Croker who included it in his book Fairy Legends of Southern Ireland.